FAQs

 How do I register a team?

 Teams can register by visiting the Team Info page.
-Please complete the registration form and submit the required fee by June 30, 2025, to secure your spot.
+Please complete the registration form and submit the required fee to secure your spot.

 What if I don’t have a team, can I still join?